corsac-dart/kernel/README.md

 Based on the environment setting applications can alter their behavior.

-For instance, if application depends on some external service which makes it hard to run the test suite, one can configure the app to use "stub" implementation for this external service in the `test` environment.
+For instance, if an application depends on some external service which makes it hard to run the test suite, one can configure the app to use "stub" implementation for this external service in the `test` environment.